sitkatech/drooltool/README.md

-The Urban Drool Tool application is built by Sitka Technology Group (https://sitkatech.com) in partnership with Geosyntech Consultants (https://geosyntec.com) for Orange County Public Works and the Moulton-Niguel Water District.
+The Urban Drool Tool application is built by Sitka Technology Group (https://sitkatech.com) in partnership with Geosyntec Consultants (https://geosyntec.com) for Orange County Public Works and the Moulton-Niguel Water District.
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation.

 Please contact support@sitkatech.com with any questions about this project.